LuxNoBulIshit/lateral-movement-invoke_command/README.md

 The Invoke-Command cmdlet runs commands on a local or remote computer and returns all output from the commands, including errors.
 Using a single Invoke-Command command, you can run commands on multiple computers.

-Verified on the following platforms
+Verified on the following platforms:

 Windows 10	Yes
 Windows Server 2012	Yes
 Windows Server 2012 R2	No